-Determining If You’re Eligible For A Professional Waiver
+Determining If You’re Eligible For Al Waiver

 Immigration is complicated to the point that no policy is perfect.
 US law allows for exceptions to be made in the form of waivers, but this process is complex.
 Our attorney Mark Citrin has decades of successful experience in this highly complicated area.